-January 15th is this Average Joe’s birthday.
-Which coincidently is a national holiday.
-And, for this birthday, I decided a weekend celebration bash in the Bahamas with my girlfriend was in order.
+January is this Average Joe’s Name Day month.
+And, for this years Name Day, I decided a weekend celebration bash in the Bahamas with my girlfriend was in order.
 And, not just anywhere in the Bahamas.
 I wanted to stay at the Atlantis Resort on Paradise Island, which is part of the Marriott Autograph Resort Collection.

 This Average Joe wanted glitz, glamour and excitement for my birthday and I am not ashamed to admit it.
 I have spent far too many birthdays in a hotel room staring at four walls by myself.
 Wishing I was anywhere, but, where I was at the moment.
 But not this year.
 This year was going to be different.
 There was going to be an adventure.
 A big, flashy, showy adventure!